We’ve made historic progress advocating for safe patient limits!

-Together, nurses across PA have built a powerful grassroots movement, organizing and advocating for safe patient limits and a stronger voice for nurses in healthcare.
+Together, we are building a powerful grassroots movement, organizing and advocating for safe patient limits and a stronger voice for nurses in healthcare.

 Sign the petition for safe patient limits